amitmosh/navro/README.md

 # navro
-this i sthe first draft version ...
+this i sthe first draft version ... this is with wifi too